Bringing together senior scientists from around the world to mitigate extreme risks from AI

 BAAI

-Associate Professor of Data Science, Linguistics, and Computer Science
+Associate Professor of Data Science, Computer Science and Linguistics

 New York University